DENTAL EXTRACTIONS IN HOUSTON, TX

-Here is a sore subject: tooth extractions.
+Here is a sore subject for many of our patients in the greater Houston area: dental extractions.
 There are many reasons to pull a tooth.
 Let’s explore a few…

 When there is prolonged damage or decay your options become more limited.
 Remember, our goal is always to save your natural teeth whenever possible.
 But if the tooth is too damaged to be saved by a dental filling, root canal therapy, or endodontic treatment, we may well recommend extraction.